-Living walls are great, space-effective ways to add greenery when you live in the city.
+Living walls are great, space-effective ways to add greenery to your landscaping when you live in the city.
 You set up a trellis or wall structure and allow a vine to cover the wall.
 The result is a vibrant, lush space with more privacy that also feels more natural.
 Ivy is one of the best plants for a living wall, as there are many species of ivy that will grow in Canada without needing winter shelter or heat.
 Ivy is very low maintenance and will keep your wall green for most, if not all, of the year.

 Still, that doesn’t narrow it down quite enough.
 There are more than a dozen ivy species that grow in Canada.
 Here are the best types for your living wall.